Security part 1 - Email sign-in

 Protect your email account

-Now you have found your security settings.
+Now you have access to your security settings.
 Let’s look at protections for your specific account.

 - iCloud Mail / Apple account